How to set up a chessboard - Chess'n'Boards

 Orientate the board correctly.
 Set up the chessboard like this - it's important that it's the right way round.
 A white square is always on the right, from the perspective of the players who are sitting at the board.
 If the chessboard is annotated then make sure A8 or H1 square is on your right.
+We at ChessnBoards carry chessboards and pieces made of metal, marble, resin, plastic, glass, terracotta, camel bone and wood.

 Set up the pawns on the board.
 Put the pawns on the board as shown.
 They go along the second row.
 A row of white pawns, and a row of black pawns.